The Non-Stop Flight

-The Non-Stop Flight is a 1926 American silent melodrama film directed by Emory Johnson and featured an "All-Star" cast, including Knute Erickson and Marcella Daly.
-Emilie Johnson, Johnson's mother, wrote both the story and the screenplay.
+The Non-Stop Flight is a 1926 American silent melodrama directed by Emory Johnson.
+FBO released the film in March 1926.
+The film's "All-Star" cast included Knute Erickson and Marcella Daly.
+Emilie Johnson, Johnson's mother, wrote both the story and screenplay.
+The Non-Stop Flight was the eighth and final film in Johnson's eight-picture contract with FBO.